xeqi/calculator/README.md

 ## Usage

 A basic structure and test file is provided.
-It can be run using
+It can be run using `lein test`.

-`lein deps && lein test`

 I assume cake should work similarly.